eliahrebstock/ansible-role-jmx-datadog/README.md

 * You have to add some parameters for the Datadog role like `datadog_api_key`.
 Please read the [Datadog Ansible Role documentation](https://github.com/DataDog/ansible-datadog/).

 ### Optional

-* `jmx_port` is the port used by Datadog to contact the application using JMX on localhost.
-It defaults to 7199.
-If you use multiple instances for JMX, you need to add it for each instance.

 * `jvm_user_id` and `jvm_group_id` are used to configure UID and GID of `jvm_user` if the user doesn't already exist.
   You can safely skip using these parameters if `jvm_user` already exists on the host.